savannahestridge/unaccompanied_tableau_analysis/README.md

 ## Purpose:

-This analysis highlights systemic injustices in unaccompanied minors who arrive at the United States borders and amplifies their experiences.
-It is presented in two formats: an in-depth analysis within the **README.md**, designed for individuals with data analysis experience, and a **Tableau dashboard** for a broader audience less familiar with immigration issues or large datasets.
-Most of the visualizations in the README.md are also reflected in the dashboard's visual display.
+This analysis investigates the systemic injustices experienced by unaccompanied minors at the United States border, with the aim of amplifying their experiences through structured data analysis.
+The findings are presented in two formats: a comprehensive analysis within the **README.md**, intended for readers with a background in data analysis, and a **Tableau dashboard** designed to engage a wider audience, including those less familiar with immigration issues or large-scale datasets.
+The majority of visualizations contained in the README.md are also reproduced in the dashboard to maintain consistency and support broader accessibility.

 #  Dataset